JulianIrigoyen/solana-sniper/README.md

 ## Features:

 1. Analyzes holders and token distribution for a given SPL address.
 Follow this example to basically do anything you want.
+2. Decodes Transactions (WIP) =>
+   2.1 We use a client to fetch unknown program IDLs.
+Without these we cannot properly decode base64 data in transaction instructions.
+3.

 Coming soon: Sniper!
 Contact me if you want to collab